TandinGyeltshenLepcha/Web-Develpopment-CA4/README.md

-This is a web devleopment project for Ca4 done by
+This is a web development project for Ca4 done by
 <br>
 <br>
 1.Tandin Gyeltshen Lepcha (12230089)